+Figure 13: Ansible Trial License File

-Copy and Paste the license file into the UI and click Submit
+Copy and paste the trial license file into the UI.

-Click on the check box on the bottom of the screen if you agree with the End User License Agreement.
-Then Submit.
+Select the check box at the bottom of the screen if you agree with the End User License Agreement, and then choose Submit.

 Step 5.
-Configuring Ansible Tower with EC2 integration
+Configure Ansible Tower with EC2 Integration

-In this step we are going to setup the basics needed to configure EC2 integration.
-For the full Tower configuration procedures and information on how you can set up Organizations, Teams and Projects please see the at this link http://docs.ansible.com/ansible-tower/2.2.0/html/userguide/
+In this step, we are going to configure Ansible Tower with Amazon EC2 integration, so we can view and manage Ec2 instances in the Ansible Tower dashboard.
+For complete information about how you can set up organizations, teams, and projects in Ansible Tower, see the Ansible Tower User Guide.